The first question which most people ask is

 Anyway the auction for the 800MHz frequencies was held up to Feb 2013 and raised £2.3 billion.
 Now that might sound a lot but it was actually 1.2 billion less than expected, and let`s not forget that the 3G auction back in 2000 raised £22.5 billion.......
 So that might decrease still further the chance that FM will be switched off !

 Note EE actually started 4G in October 2012 but that wasn`t using ex TV spectrum it was using frequencies further up the frequency range (at around 2GHz).
+Transmissions of 4G within the TV UHF spectrum are due to start from summer 2013.

 External link to article on 4G problems.